corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 3.0.1 Mark as compatible with Stellaris version 3.2.2 "Herbert" - the game patch had no script changes
 * 3.1.0 Remove full-file Society technology overwrite - now much more compatible with other mods!
 * 3.1.1 Don't restrict the ability to work the Angler job to Anglers empires (allows other empires to employ Anglers should they somehow get access to the job)
-* 4.0.0 Update for Stellaris version 3.3.0 "Libra" - integrate underlying changes from the base game in overridden files
+* 4.0.0 Update for Stellaris version 3.3 "Libra"
+    * Jobs and districts are no longer full-file overwrites!
+    * Only the relevant `planet_farmer` and `planet_miner` jobs are overridden (but not Angler since the Anglers civic cannot be combined with Agrarian/Lithorian Idyll)
+    * All rural districts are still overridden in order to apply the +capacity/+building slot bonue to them, but now only the ringworld farming district is overridden instead of all of them
+    * Integrate additional changes to game overrides from 3.3

 ## Source Code